cloudfoundry-community/ci_infrastructure_cf/README.md

 * Keep full infrastructure configuration in a sigle place.
 * Automated updates and maintenance for bosh deployments.

+## Disclaimer

+This project together with this documents aims to show goals and current state of the tool.
+We are not yet able to give support for the community and it will be over continue development till we can relese an stable versions.
+We recomend trying it on a development environment.

 ### Technologies

 * Chef